-Our mantra “it is not a disorder or a disease, it is an injury sustained from the traumas of one’s duty to protecting Canada and her citizens.”
+Our mantra “it is not a disorder or a disease, it is an injury sustained from the traumas of one’s duty to protect Canada and her citizens.”

-Ultimately we’d like change the last letter of PTSD from a “D” to an “I”.
+Ultimately, we’d like to change the last letter of PTSD from a “D” to an “I”.

 If you have a Post-Traumatic Stress Injury; Operational/Occupational Stress Injury (PTSI/OSI), then you’re not broken; your brain IS wired correctly; you’re hurt from your experiences that don’t align with a proper moral compass.